 Turban tying-an art-Tying a turban is not a cake walk with a so long turban cloth as long as 82 feet, therefore it’s a tough skillful task to tie such a long cloth in one’s head.
 It is actually a real art because there are thousands of styles to tie the turban depends upon a place to place and culture to culture, here in India.
 While one can join courses to learn to tie this tricky headgear in India, available very easily in the Northern part of the country.

 Turban tying competition: You may wonder turban is such a huge part of India’s culture that many turbans tying competitions are arranged at different occasions and parts of the country for all gigantic turban fun.
-You may also enjoy the one (if you want) at world-famous Pushkar fair of Pushkar, Rajasthan; to avail the thrill from Indian turbans.
+You may also enjoy the one (if you want) at the world-famous Pushkar fair of Pushkar, Rajasthan; to avail the thrill from Indian turbans.

 These are the best turbans in India and the different ways of wearing it.
 So, come to India to try a turban, a reason for you to travel to India.
 India is waiting to tie a turban on your head.
+So book your Holidays from the best travel agency in India Leisure India Holidays.